ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/datastructures.md

 - Recall common data structures
 - Recognize where and when to use them
 keypoints:
-- data structures are the representation of information the same way algorithm represent logic and workflows
+- Data structures are the representation of information the same way algorithms represent logic and workflows
 - Using the right data structure can vastly simplify code
 - Basic data structures include numbers, strings, tuples, lists, dictionaries